talmolab/lab-website/join/index.md

 ## Postdoctoral fellows

 Finishing your PhD soon in neuroscience, computer science, physics, or another computational field?
-We are recruiting post-docs to work directly with us or jointly with one of our collaborators.
+We regularly recruit post-docs to work directly with us or jointly with one of our collaborators.
 Reach out to [talmo@salk.edu](mailto:talmo@salk.edu) to chat about potential projects.

 ## Graduate students